siqiang-ng/tp/docs/DeveloperGuide.md

 **TagFind feature**

-The TagFind feature allows a user to display all tags which contains atleast one of the specified keywords.
+The TagFind feature allows a user to display all tags which contains at least one of the specified keywords.

+1. The command is passed in to LogicManager.
+2. LogicManager calls the parseCommand method of ProjactParser.
+3. ProjactParser identifies the commandWord, which in this case is 'tagfind' and the arguments.
+4. ProjactParser calls the parse method of TagFindCommandParser, which parses the argument, creates a new TagNameContainsKeywordsPredicate object with the keywords, and returns a new TagFindCommand with the new TagNameContainsKeywordsPredicate object used as an argument.
-TagFindCommand assumes that the ModelManager has an `updateFilteredTagList` method, which takes in a `Predicate<Tag>` and filters the TagList by the supplied predicate.
+5. The LogicManager then calls the execute method of the TagFindCommand, which calls the updateFilteredTagList method of Model.
+This method takes in a `Predicate<Tag>` and filters the TagList by the supplied predicate.

-The diagram below shows the interactions of TagFindCommand.
+The diagram below shows a sample interaction of TagAddCommand.

 ![TagFindSequenceDiagram](images/TagFindSequenceDiagram.png)

-**Design Considerations**

-- In order to make use of the existing codebase while keeping to the principle of accomplishing a task with a single action rather than a series of actions, we decided to find a `Tag` by keywords rather than navigating to a `Tag` by index.
+In order to make use of the existing codebase while keeping to the principle of accomplishing a task with a single action rather than a series of actions, we decided to find a `Tag` by keywords rather than navigating to a `Tag` by index.

 ### Future implementation plans
 **TagAdd feature**